Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Used [W3C HTML Validation](https://validator.w3.org/#validate_by_input) to validate add_person.
 * :clipboard: RESULT:
     * ErrorS because validator did not recognise Jinga or flask Template syntax.
-I avoided jinja related errors in the validator by pasting in the source code from the page rather than direct copy of the code.
+I avoided jinja related errors in the validator by pasting in the source code from the page rather than a direct copy of the code.
-    * Warning to use <h> elements on sections, but i did not require headings on these sections.
+    * Warning to use <h> elements on sections, but I did not require headings on these sections.

 </details>